achrafz001/JEDI/README.md

 We have programmed a rover to solve a maze using right hand algorithm.

-This project was developped in just 20 hours of team work.
+This academic project was developped in just 20 hours of team work.